- Paths and seating

 We can cater for larger groups, but please make arrangements at least two weeks in advance.

-Please note that the cafe may be closed early when the weather is bad.
+Please note that the cafe closes early when the weather is bad.

-The pay and display car park can be found at the entrance to the park, a short walk from the Visitors’ Centre.
+The pay and display car park can be found at the entrance to the park, a short walk from the cafe.

 Parking is payable between 7am and 6pm and costs £1 for up to 2 hours and £2 for up to six hours.
 You can pay at the meter or by phone - see details on the meters or pick up a leaflet in the cafe for information.